anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 ## Executor improvements (10)

-The executor has been improved in version 10, it is now more efficient expressions processing.
+The executor has been improved in version 10, it is now more efficient with expressions processing.
 This thread mentions very significant gains: [Faster Expression Processing](https://www.postgresql.org/message-id/20170314065259.ffef4tfhgbsaieoe%40alap3.anarazel.de)

 ## Sorts improvements

 ### Abbreviated keys (9.5)

-Sorting algorithm has been revised with version 9.5, which makes better use of processor's cache.
+Sorting algorithm has been reworked with version 9.5, which makes better use of processor's cache.
 Gains were reported between 40 and 70% (see [Use abbreviated keys for faster sorting of text datums](http://pgeoghegan.blogspot.fr/2015/01/abbreviated-keys-exploiting-locality-to.html)).

 ### External sorts improvements (10)